VeraMendes/CS-Build-Week-2/day_4/DS_concepts.md

 The k-means clustering algorithm attempts to split a given anonymous data set (a set containing no information as to class identity) into a fixed number (k) of clusters.
 Initially k number of so called centroids are chosen. ...
 Each centroid is thereafter set to the arithmetic mean of the cluster it defines.

 How to select K for K-means?
+The Elbow Method
+This is probably the most well-known method for determining the optimal number of clusters.
+It is also a bit naive in its approach.
+Calculate the Within-Cluster-Sum of Squared Errors (WSS) for different values of k, and choose the k for which WSS becomes first starts to diminish.

 What are the other clustering algorithms do you know?